 Audiences are entertained with old-time sweet three-part harmonies, traditional frailing banjo, superb flatpicking guitar, pretty mandolin and lilting flute solos.
 Think of old-time calico sacks, rocking chairs, pipes and families singing soaring harmonies on days of rest.

 Based in Melbourne, Suzanne Diprose and members of Oh Suzannah have played in many festivals and events across Victoria, and on a number of radio stations, focussing on their sweet harmonies and old-time sounds.

 The Devil Goat Family String Band is a Brunswick based five piece band, first formed in 2005, whose members play high-energy bluegrass and fiddle tunes like they’ve never gone out of style!
-Their contemporary arrangements of traditional tunes utilize some mighty fine vocals along with the twin fiddles of Kate and Grace, banjo of Gus Macmillan (Blue Grassy Knoll), guitar of Luke Byrnes and double bass of Fran Evans.
+Their contemporary arrangements of traditional tunes utilize some mighty fine vocals along with the twin fiddles of Kate Connor and Sophia Dunn, banjo of Gus Macmillan (Blue Grassy Knoll), guitar of Luke Byrnes and double bass of Fran Evans.
 They traverse the old timey and new-grass traditions, and generate a lively energy that is truly infectious to music-lovers of all generations.
 The band had to pull out of last year’s Jamboree, but are determined to play this year!